 Preparation of Pre-made Pinsa with Escarole

 Clean and wash the escarole thoroughly.
-Drain, squeeze it, and chop it coarsely.
+Drain, squeeze, and coarsely chop it.

 In a pan, sauté the garlic in 2 tablespoons of oil.
 Then, add the anchovies and let them dissolve.

-Add the escarole, cover with a lid, and let it flavor for 5 minutes.Now add the whole Taggiasca olives and capers, adjust the salt, and continue cooking for another 10 minutes.
+Add the escarole, cover with a lid, and let it flavor for 5 minutes.Now add the whole Taggiasca olives and capers, season with salt and continue cooking for another 10 minutes.
 Remove the pan from heat.

 Cut the fiordilatte into slices, removing excess whey.